barichd/brailleorch/borframework.md

 \+ In the GUI, keys f, d, s and j, k, l should represent braille dots 1-6.
 Other keys are reserved for shortcuts, and I have implemented all single-key shortcuts which avoid these 6 keys.
 We can freely enter braille dots in the GUI to test.
 This is the very first GUI, and doesn't require file format.
 After this test, we can start to implement BMML reading and braille output.

-Note: If we start with Python, a starting point of the WXPython-based GUI has been built by Daniel Barich, and we just use it.

 \+ The structure of the installation folder can be defined as this:
 - Bin: all executable files
 - Doc: Documentations, which can have subdirectories for different languages if HTML pages are used